wlonk/arcadia/rules/scenes.rst

 that just happened as though you are the people in town, or the audience, mysteriously privy to all that happened.
-Each player may ask about any of the reputations on their character sheet, and the rest of the players (including the GM) should decide together whether that character expressed or upheld that reputation.
+Each player may ask about any of the reputations on their character sheet, and the rest of the players (including the Host) should decide together whether that character expressed or upheld that reputation.
 If they did, give them a role token.